Master in Education | Science Education

 This programme aims to give students the academic and practical skills they need to develop a critical understanding of the role of science education, research and communication in society.
 The programme explores the scientific method through theories of learning and engagement while providing opportunities for students to experience frontier research and current debates in science education.
-Modules are delivered by scientists and researchers with input from media, industry and policy professionals.
+Modules are delivered by scientists, educators and experts from both the School of Education and Science Gallery Dublin.

 Who is the programme for?